gitcoinco/browser-extension/README.md

 Gitcoin pushes Open Source Forward.
 Learn more at [https://gitcoin.co](https://gitcoin.co)

-[Star](https://github.com/gitcoinco/chrome_ext/stargazers) and [watch](https://github.com/gitcoinco/chrome_ext/watchers) this github repository to stay up to date, we're pushing new code several times per week!
+[Star](https://github.com/gitcoinco/browser-extension/stargazers) and [watch](https://github.com/gitcoinco/browser-extension/watchers) this github repository to stay up to date, we're pushing new code several times per week!

-# Chrome Extension
+# Browser Extension

 ## Get It Today

-The Chrome extension is live on the Google Chrome Store.
+The Browser extension is live on the Google Chrome Store.
 [Get it here](https://gitcoin.co/extension).

 ## What it Do